 Using National Insurance Premium Calculator, you can calculate your premiums for different policies.
-It is tool designed to help you determine the premiums based on some pre-requisite information such as age, gender, policy type, etc.
+It is a tool designed to help you determine the premiums based on some pre-requisite information such as age, gender, policy type, etc.

 National Insurance Online Renewal

 Gone are the days when insurance holders had to stand in long queues to pay their policy renewal premiums.
 With the growing internet awareness nationwide, people nowadays prefer online payment of insurance premium.
 It's quite simple and a lot easier to renew your existing national insurance company policy online than buying a new one.
-National Insurance Company provides you with a user-friendly platform to renew your existing national insurance company policy in order to ensure that you stay covered.
+National Insurance Company provides you with a user-friendly platform to renew your existing national insurance company policy to ensure that you stay covered.
 For this, you just need to take certain simple steps.

 Procedure to Renew National Insurance Policy Online